Camplejs/Cample.js/README.md

 - Reactivity without Virtual DOM.
 The framework does not create large DOM trees for working with HTML.
 - Keyed implementation.
 Blocks in a loop will not be overwritten by new ones if their keys match.
 - Component approach.
-It allows you to repeat many UI blocks on the site, which makes development much easier.
+It allows to repeat many UI blocks on the site, which makes development much easier.
 - Convenient approach to working with data inside a component.
-Transferring data between components allows you to work with components even if they are in different files
+Transferring data between components allows to work with components even if they are in different files

 ## Getting started